-4 x progress reports per phase of training, minimum 1 every 3 months.

-Refer to [RACP Flexible Training Policy](#) for further information on part-time training (item 4.2).

-Trainees completing 4-month rotation(s) are required to submit a progress report every 4 months.

-A progress report is an assessment that documents trainees' and supervisors' assessment of trainee progress against the training program learning goals over a period of training.

-Progress reports assess knowledge and skill development, track progress against the phase criteria, and provide targeted feedback for improvement.

-Progress reports are completed via [TMP](#) under the assessment requirements tab.
+Requirement 4 x progress reports per phase of training, minimum 1 every 3 months.
+Refer to RACP Flexible Training Policy for further information on part-time training (item 4.2).
+Description A progress report is an assessment that documents trainees' and supervisors' assessment of trainee progress against the training program learning goals over a period of training.
+Purpose Progress reports assess knowledge and skill development, track progress against the phase criteria, and provide targeted feedback for improvement.
+How to complete it Progress reports are completed via TMP under the assessment requirements tab.
+Trainees must: • self-assess against the program's learning goals• record any leave taken during the covered training period• provide summary comments about the rotation For more information on how to complete a progress report review the training resources .

-Trainees must:

-- self-assess against the program's learning goals - record any leave taken during the covered training period - provide summary comments about the rotation

-For more information on how to complete a progress report review the [training resources](#).